 What You Need

-- Mix the mayonnaise and tea tree oil in a bowl.
+- Mix the mayonnaise, vinegar, tea tree oil.

-- Mix well and apply the mixture to the hair, from the scalp to the ends.
+- Apply the mixture from the scalp to the hair ends.

-- While your hair is still wet, comb out the dead lice from your hair.
+- Shampoo your hair and comb the dead lice out of the wet hair.

 Tips And Precautions